Want to drive more sales and customer loyalty with WooCommerce coupons?

 You can choose any of the events to trigger the creation of a dynamic coupon and share it with your audience.

 To show the purpose, here we will choose the trigger “Review Received”.
-Promising a discount on the next purchase if users provide a positive review is a great hack to build a strong brand.
+Promising a discount on the next purchase if users leave a positive review is a great hack for building a strong brand.

-With the review received trigger, you can share a dynamic coupon with users as a thank-you token that they can use on their next purchase.
+With the review-received trigger, you can share a dynamic coupon with users as a thank-you token they can use on their next purchase.

 You can choose to offer this discount the very first time a user shares a view or every time.
 We are going with “Once”.